Dorothea of Denmark, Electress Palatine: Biography

-Princess Dorothea was born on 10 November 1520 to King Christian II of Denmark and Norway and Isabella of Austria, sister of Holy Roman Emperor Charles V. Dorothea had an elder brother, Johann "Hans", born 21 February 1518.
+Princess Dorothea was born on 10 November 1520 as the fourth child and eldest daughter born to King Christian II of Denmark and Norway and Isabella of Austria, sister of Holy Roman Emperor Charles V. Dorothea had an elder brother, John, born 21 February 1518.
 Her elder twin brothers, Philip Ferdinand and Maximilian, born 4 July 1519, had both died before her birth, the latter in 1519 and the former in 1520.
-Her sister Christina was born two years later, in 1522, and was her only sibling to reach adulthood.
+Her sister Christina was born two years later, in November 1521, and was her only sibling to reach adulthood.
 Christina would marry twice, first to Francis II, Duke of Milan, and secondly to Francis I, Duke of Lorraine.

 On 20 January 1523, disloyal nobles forced her father to abdicate and offered the throne to his uncle, Duke Frederick of Holstein.
 That month, her mother gave birth to a stillborn son.
 Three-year-old Dorothea and her sister and brother followed their exiled parents to Veere in Zeeland, the Netherlands, and were taken care of by the Dutch regents, their grandaunt and aunt, Margaret of Austria and Mary of Hungary.
 Her mother died when she was five years old, on 19 January 1526.
 The Dutch court was an officially Catholic environment, but influenced with a sympathy for Protestantism, and Dorothea herself acquired Protestant sympathies early on.

-Dorothea was the object for marriage proposals very early.
+Dorothea was the object of marriage proposals very early.
 She has been described mostly in comparison with her sister, and referred to as beautiful, shorter and slighter than her sister.
-In 1527, Wolsey proposed the Duke of Richmond as a match for either Dorothea or Christina, but this proposal was not accepted by the Habsburgs because Richmond was illegitimate.
+In 1527, England's Thomas Cardinal Wolsey proposed Henry VIII's son the Duke of Richmond as a match for either Dorothea or Christina, but this proposal was not accepted by the Habsburgs because Richmond was illegitimate.

 Her brother Hans died in 1532 at about fourteen years old.
 As the eldest surviving child of the abdicated Christian II, Dorothea had a claim to the Danish, Norwegian and Swedish thrones.
 Because of this, King Frederick of Denmark suggested that Dorothea marry his youngest son, Prince John, after which he would name John his heir and leave his eldest son and current heir Christian as heir to the Duchy of Schleswig-Holstein instead.
 This was rejected by the Emperor and regent Mary because they did not wish to negotiate with Frederick, whom they regarded as an usurper.
 The matter became moot when Frederick died in 1533.
 In 1532, she received a proposal from the Duke of Milan, but the Emperor chose her sister for that match instead.
 Dorothea was long expected to marry King James V of Scotland, but the plan was never brought to fruition in fear of offending the French monarch, who wished for James to make a French match, compounded with the difficulty of finding a suitable dowry for her.